awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ec2-auto-scaling-termination-policies.md

 1. Select the check box next to the Auto Scaling group\.

-   A split pane opens up in the bottom part of the **Auto Scaling groups** page, showing information about the group that's selected\.
+   A split pane opens up in the bottom of the **Auto Scaling groups** page\.

 1. On the **Details** tab, choose **Advanced configurations**, **Edit**\.

 1. For **Termination policies**, choose one or more termination policies\.
 If you choose multiple policies, put them in the order that you want them evaluated in\.

    You can optionally choose **Custom termination policy** and then choose a Lambda function that meets your needs\.
 If you have created versions and aliases for your Lambda function, you can choose a version or alias from the **Version/Alias** drop\-down\.
 To use the unpublished version of your Lambda function, keep **Version/Alias** set to its default\.
-For more information, see [Creating a custom termination policy with Lambda](lambda-custom-termination-policy.md)\.
+For more information, see [Create a custom termination policy with Lambda](lambda-custom-termination-policy.md)\.
 **Note**
 When using multiple policies, their order must be set correctly:
 If you use the **Default** policy, it must be the last policy in the list\.